pixelninja/sections_panel/readme.md

 2. Enable it by selecting "Sections Panel" and choosing "Enable" from the with-selected menu, then click Apply.

-4. You can now add the "Section to Table" panel to your dashboard.
+4. You can now add a "Section to Table" panel to your Dashboard.